DYAKOOO/paper-list/README.md

 (paraphrased by Cluade)

-I have audited or completed homework assignments for several course materials and research papers, which may or may not represent the entire collection.
+I have audited or completed homework assignments for several course materials and have read the related research papers, which may or may not represent the entire collection.
 The creators of these courses generously shared their knowledge with the public.
 For those interested in getting started with Machine Learning (ML), particularly Deep Learning, CS182 is an excellent entry point, provided you have some prerequisites, such as basic Python programming skills and university-level mathematics.

 In the Deep Learning community, acronyms are widely used.
 For example, Latent Variable Model (LVM), Autoregressive (AR), Autoencoder (AE), and Masked Auto Encoder (MAE), among others.